Near-Optimal Approximate Shortest Paths and Transshipment in Distributed and Streaming Models: General Approach for Solving Transshipment and SSSP

+Our approach is based on guiding gradient descent using approximate solutions to intermediate transshipment problems.
+To this end, an efficient way of obtaining such solutions is required.
+We phrase this in terms of calling an oracle that provides dual solutions to~\eqref{formula:asymmetric}.
+If a primal solution is required, too, the oracle must also be able to provide primal solutions.

-Common to all our implementations is the use of sparse \emph{spanners.} \begin{restatable}[Spanner]{definition}{definitionspanner} Given a weighted graph $G=(V,E,w)$ and $\alpha>1$, an \emph{$\alpha$-spanner} of~$G$ is a subgraph $(V,E',w|_{E'})$, $E'\subseteq E$, in which distances are at most by factor $\alpha$ larger than in $G$. \end{restatable} In other words, a spanner removes edges from $G$ while approximately preserving distances.
-This implies that an optimal solution of an instance of the shortest transshipment problem on an $\alpha$-spanner of the input graph is an $\alpha$-approximate solution to the original problem.
+For the sake of concreteness, we specify how to obtain such an oracle already at this point.
+It turns out that computing an exact solution on a \emph{sparse spanner} is a good choice for all applications of our method demonstrated in this article. \begin{definition}[Spanner] Given $G=(V,E,w)$ and $\alpha \geq 1$, an \emph{$\alpha$-spanner} of~$G$ is a subgraph $(V,E',w|_{E'})$, $E'\subseteq E$, in which distances are at most by factor $\alpha$ larger than in $G$. \end{definition} In other words, a spanner removes edges from $G$ while approximately preserving distances.
+It is well-known that for every undirected graph we can efficiently compute an $\alpha$-spanner of size $ O (n \log{n}) $ with $ \alpha = O (\log{n}) $.
+For the sake of completeness, we discuss derandomized implementations of the Baswana-Sen spanner construction~\cite{BaswanaS07} suitable for the computational models under consideration; this is deferred to Section~\ref{sec:spanner}\footnote{ Note that while it is possible to construct spanners with $ O(n) $ edges, the fastest known such algorithms for weighted graphs are usually less efficient than those for constructing spanners with $ O(n \log n) $ edges. }.